LingUaan/LingSieve/README.md

 Prerequisite
 ============

- - NVIDIA graphics card with driver >= 384.81 - works best with compute capabilities 3.7, 5.2, 6.1 and 7.0
+ - V2.1: NVIDIA graphics card with driver >= 384.81
+ - V2.2: NVIDIA graphics card with driver >= 418.39
-   because of available quantities of registers and shared memory
+ - works best with compute capabilities 3.7, 5.2, 6.1 and 7.0 because of available quantities of registers and shared memory
  - a 64-bit host application and non-embedded operating system (Linux, Windows, macOS)
  - GPU memory: 1832MB ..
 2412MB depending on the range to be sieved

 Binary
 ======
-The available binaries have been compiled for 64bit Windows and NVIDIA GPUs with compute capabilities 3.7 and higher.
+The available binaries have been compiled for 64bit Windows and NVIDIA GPUs with compute capabilities 3.7 and higher.<br/>
-It has been compiled with Microsoft Visual Studio Community 2017 and NVIDIA CUDA Toolkit V9.0.
+It has been compiled with Microsoft Visual Studio Community 2017 and<br/> NVIDIA CUDA Toolkit V9.0 (V2.1)<br/>
+NVIDIA CUDA Toolkit V10.1 (V2.2).

 Usage